Fully ergodic simulations using radial updates: Hubbard model

 At this point, one can evaluate the Hilbert-space trace using fermionic coherent states, allowing the terms quadratic in fermionic creation and annihilation operators to be replaced by bilinear expressions in Grassmann variables.
 Performing the resulting gaussian Grassmann integral yields the effective Hubbard action

 with the fermion matrix

 Here, $h = \Delta_t \delta_{\langle z, z'\rangle}$ is the hopping matrix and $\mathcal{B}_{t}$ encodes the anti-periodic boundary conditions with $\mathcal{B}_{t}=+1$ for $0<t'<N_t$ and $\mathcal{B}_{0}=-1$.
 This \emph{exponential discretization} of the Hubbard model will serve as the basis for the analysis carried out in the remainder of this work.
 Other discretizations exist, but the exponential discretization is attractive because it preserves an exact chiral symmetry of the Hubbard Hamiltonian \eqref{Hubbard_Hamiltonian}.
-However, that same symmetry implies that the fermion determinant $\det \left(M[\phi|\kappa] M[-\phi|-\kappa]\right)$ has domain walls of zero weight with codimension 1\cite{Ergodicity_Hubbard}, and the action \eqref{Hubbard_action} diverges.
+However, that same symmetry implies that the fermion determinant $\det \left(M[\phi|\kappa] M[-\phi|-\kappa]\right)$ has manifolds of zero weight that divide the configuration space into distinct sectors \cite{Ergodicity_Hubbard}.
 As discussed in \Secref{HMC}, this makes HMC susceptible to ergodicity problems caused by infinite potential barriers that need to be addressed to ensure correct sampling.